 The UK Government’s Coronavirus Job Retention Scheme (CJRS) is a temporary scheme in order to support all UK employers that have been affected by the COVID-19 outbreak.
+Furloughed employees will receive 80% of their wages through the scheme.

 Completing your claim